tstack/lnav/docs/source/ui.rst

 The text view displays files for which lnav could not detect any log messages.

+Markdown
+""""""""

-Files with an :code:`.md` extension will be treated as Markdown files and rendered separately.
+Files with an :code:`.md` (or :code:`.markdown`) extension will be treated as Markdown files and rendered separately.

 DB
 ^^